Harry Hay: Marriage and Marxist class: 1938 to 1948

 Hay began Jungian analysis in 1937.
 He later claimed that the psychiatrist "misled" him into believing that through marriage to a woman, he could become heterosexual; the psychiatrist suggested that Hay find himself a "boyish girl".
-After confiding with fellow Party members that he was homosexual, they too urged Hay to marry a woman, adhering to the party line that same-sex attraction was a symptom of bourgeoise decadence.
-Acting on this advice, in 1938 he married Anna Platky (1914-1983), a Marxist Party member from a working-class Jewish family.
+After confiding with fellow Party members that he was homosexual, they too urged Hay to marry a woman, adhering to the party line that same-sex attraction was a symptom of bourgeois decadence.
+Acting on this advice, in 1938 he married Anna Platky (1914–1983), a Marxist Party member from a working-class Jewish family.
 Hay maintained that he loved her, and was happy to have a companion with whom he could share his political pursuits; he also got along well with her family.
 Their marriage took place in September 1938, in a non-religious wedding ceremony overseen by a Unitarian minister.
-Their honeymoon however was cut short as a result of the sudden death of Hay, Sr. Settling into married life, Hay gained employment with the Works Progress Administration supervising the cataloguing of Orange County's civil records, while the couple continued their activism by taking photographs of Los Angeles' slums for a leftist exhibition.
+Their honeymoon, however, was cut short as a result of the sudden death of Hay Sr. Settling into married life, Hay gained employment with the Works Progress Administration supervising the cataloguing of Orange County's civil records, while the couple continued their activism by taking photographs of Los Angeles' slums for a leftist exhibition.
 However, the marriage did not quell Hay's same-sex attractions, and by 1939 he had begun to seek sexual encounters with other men in local parks on a weekly basis.
 He would later describe the marriage as "living in an exile world".

 The couple moved to Manhattan, New York City, where Hay went through a series of unsteady and low-paid jobs, including as a scriptwriter, a service manager in Macy's toy department, and a marketing strategy planner.
 Briefly returning to acting, he appeared in George Sklor's off-Broadway play Zero Hour.
-The couple involved themselves with the city's Communist Party branch, with Hay becoming a party functionary in the Theater Arts Committee for Peace and Democracy, and in 1941 he was appointed interim head of the New Theatre League, responsible for organising trade union theatre groups and teaching acting classes, for which he adopted the Konstantin Stanislavski 'system'.
+The couple involved themselves with the city's Communist Party branch, with Hay becoming a party functionary in the Theater Arts Committee for Peace and Democracy, and in 1941 he was appointed interim head of the New Theatre League, responsible for organizing trade union theater groups and teaching acting classes, for which he adopted the Konstantin Stanislavski "system".
 By 1940 he was having a series of affairs with men in the city, developing a seven-month relationship with architect William Alexander, almost leaving his wife for him.
 During this period he took part in the research of sexologist Alfred Kinsey.